EdDataScienceEES/tutorial-orla03/index.md

 {% capture reveal %}

-Narrow confidence intervals show more precision within a model since genrerally a narrow confidence interval represents a better model due to more precision in the estimates.
+Narrow confidence intervals show more precision within a model since generally a narrow confidence interval represents a better model due to more precision in the estimates.

 {% endcapture %}
 {% include reveal.html button="Click for the answer" content=reveal %}